newbbqssr/flightfeeder/README.md

 	-e "SERVICE_ENABLE_HTTP=false" \
 	-e "SERVICE_ENABLE_PIAWARE=false" \
 	-e "SERVICE_ENABLE_FR24FEED=false" \
+	-e "SERVICE_ENABLE_RBFEEDER=false" \
-	thomx/fr24feed-piaware /bin/bash
+	thomasreiser/flightfeeder /bin/bash
 ```

-Then : `/fr24feed/fr24feed_armhf/fr24feed --signup` and follow the instructions, for technical steps, your answer doesn't matter we just need the sharing key at the end.
+Then : `/fr24feed/fr24feed --signup` and follow the instructions, for technical steps, your answer doesn't matter we just need the sharing key at the end.

 Finally to see the sharing key run `cat /etc/fr24feed.ini`, you can now exit the container.